 A history major at William & Mary, Gates was an active member of Alpha Phi Omega, a service organization that he led as a senior.
 Gates was also a dormitory manager and orientation aide as well as the business manager of the William & Mary Review, a literary and art magazine.
 At graduation, he received the Algernon Sydney Sullivan Award, given to honor splendid characteristics of heart, mind and helpfulness to others.

 Chancellor Gates' ties to his alma mater run deep.
-He has been a trustee of the William & Mary Foundation Board and spoke at Charter Day in 1998 and Commencement in 2007.
+He has been a trustee of the William & Mary Foundation Board and spoke at Charter Day in 1998 and again in 2013 as well as at Commencement in 2007.
 He received an honorary Doctorate of Humane Letters from the College in 1998 and the Alumni Medallion, the Alumni Association's highest honor, in 2000.

 A native of Kansas, Gates earned his master's degree in history from Indiana University and a doctorate in Russian and Soviet history from Georgetown University.
 From 2002 until 2006, he was president of Texas A&M University.
 An Eagle Scout himself, Gates was elected to a two-year term as national president of the Boy Scouts of America in 2014.
 Bob and his wife, Becky, live in Washington state.